mesfind/bioinfo-python/_episodes/01-intro.md

 > ## Count the Gs using R
 >
 > Count the number of Gs in the sequence above using a `for` loop.
-What is the difference between R and Python implmentations?
+What is the difference between Python (see above) and R (in solution below) implmentations?
 >
 > > ## Solution
 > > ~~~